DEX-ware/fair-atomic-swap/doc/eip-draft/eip-draft_fair_atomic_swap.md

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Ethereum platforms (go-ethereum, parity, cpp-ethereum, ethereumj, ethereumjs, and [others](https://github.com/ethereum/wiki/wiki/Clients)).-->

+__TODO:__
+> Here, we need to make this EIP to describe a token standard rather than a contract.
+>
+> For example, extend this section to two sections: Specification and Interfaces.
+Specification describes our interfaces, and Interfaces gives our function headers.

 The fair Atomic Swap Smart Contract should follows the syntax and semantics of the stateful smart contract in Ethereum, with hash locks support and time locks support.